The XLIFF 2.0 file filter by default imports files with the following extensions:

 Tag Content Visualized

-The tag content of the source XLIFF file can be visualized via Edit - Expand Tags and edited via F2 in Memsource Editor and Web Editor.
+The tag content of the source XLIFF file can be viewed in the Editor by going to Edit and clicking on Expand Tags.
+These tags can be edited via F2.